course page main image

 The Social Work Practice Educator Training programme has been developed in consultation with practice partner agencies to ensure successful completion rates of the programme, and to recognise that employers are seeking high standards in the climate of limited resources.

-Upon successful completion of Stage 1 Practice Educator Training programme, these Practice Educators will be able to supervise, teach and assess social work degree students up to but not including the final assessment prior to qualification.
-At this stage they may contribute to the last placement but not take full responsibility for assessment or act as the practice educator on a day-day basis.
+On successful completion of Stage 1 Practice Educator Training programme, you will be able to supervise, teach and assess trainee social workers on pre-qualifying courses up to but not including the final assessment prior to qualification.
+At this stage you may contribute to the last placement but not take full responsibility for assessment or act as the practice educator on a day-to-day basis.

-Upon successful completion of Stage 2, Practice Educator Training programme these Practice Educators will be able to supervise, teach and assess social work degree students up to and including the last placement.
-In effect, these practice educators will have the authority and capability to recommend, on the basis of appropriate evidence, that social work students are fit to practise at the point of qualification.
+On successful completion of Stage 2 of the Practice Educator Training programme you will be able to supervise, teach and assess trainee social worker on pre-qualifying courses up to and including the last placement as well as staff completion of their AYSE.
+In effect, you will have the authority and capability to recommend, based on appropriate evidence, that social work students are fit to practise at the point of qualification.

 Facilities & Staff